IRA Contribution Limits

 According to the IRS, qualified reservist repayments (QRR) also don’t have contribution limits.
 A QRR is the repayment of a qualified reservist distribution made from an IRA.
 Unlike normal distributions that attract an early withdrawal penalty, QRDs are free from penalties if it’s done before you turn 59 1/2.

-Any contributions beyond the contribution limits that apply for an IRA holder are referred to as excess contributions.
+Any contributions beyond the contribution limits that apply to an IRA holder are referred to as excess contributions.

 According to the IRS, any extra contributions made into an IRA — traditional or Roth — will be subject to a 6% tax, as long as they remain in the IRA.
 So, if the money stays for six years, there will be a 6% tax for each of those six years.